Ig0r-gor/publication/README.md

 # publication
-it is repository for public work
+it is a repository for public works